 In 2022, revisions were made to the Master of Teaching degree to provide pre-service teachers with experience in a school setting early-on in their degree.
 In EDUC9137 pre-service teachers volunteer in school for 1 day per week in the first semester of their degree.
 They then reflect on these visits during workshops which discuss key themes such as assessment, differentiation and relationships.
 EDUC9138 is a specialist language development topic that supports pre-service teachers to extend their understanding of teaching and learning language and literacy skills from birth-8.
 This topic holds a particular focus on the structure and nature of language, how language is acquired by diverse groups of children, and an understanding of a variety of assessment strategies.
-As additional support, pre-service teachers are offered synthetic phonics training and Early Childhood conversation classes where they can practise their spoken English on a regular basis.
+As additional support, pre-service teachers are offered conversation classes where they can practise their spoken English on a regular basis.
 These classes are optional for those that wish to attend.
+The Department for Education now offers all Master of Teaching (Early Childhood) pre-service teachers the Foundations of Reading Course and full-day synthetic phonics training which are integrated into the degree's literacy topics.